Shared Memory Atomic throughput on RTX 4090

 }

-Because CAS is so flexible, we can implement anything we want as the operation -- atomic cosine, atomic multiplication, atomic XOR, etc.
+Because CAS is so flexible, we can implement anything we want as the operation -- atomic multiplication, atomic log-sum-exp, atomic XOR-then-shiftleft etc.

 introduction to Shared Memory